saurabhkhandelwal15/airflow_data_pipeline/README.md

 9. Below are the things to make it more robust:
 - Add error handling in terms of filenames
 - Error handling for schema
-- Airflow dag needs to be more productionalised
+- Airflow dag needs to be productionalised

 ## Setup